ViLaverSoftware/VLS/README.md

 ﻿# VLS Libray {#vls}
+Version 1.0.0

-The VLS Library is an open source C++ software library created by ViLaverSoftware IVS.
+The VLS Library is an open source C++ software library created by ViLaverSoftware.

 For more than 12 years I have been developing C++ software and have used lots of great open source libraries.
-Working on VLS Library is my way of trying to give something usefull back to the comunity.
+Working on VLS Library is my way of trying to give something useful back to the community.
-I will do my very best to provide software of the heighest quality so all bug reports, improvement suggestions or comments are very wellcome.
+I will do my very best to provide software of the highest quality so all bug reports, improvement suggestions or comments are very welcome.

 ## Official Homepage
 *http://www.vilaversoftware.dk*

-Contains getting started guide, descriptions and reference documentation.
+Contains getting started guide, descriptions and examples.

 ## Modules
 VLS Library currently contains a single module but more modules are planned.

  * [Event Module](@ref event)

+ ## Platforms
+ The VLS Library only use the standard library and do not include any system headers.

+ It should therefore be platform independent but have only been tested on windows.

+ ## Requirements
+ The goal is to keep dependencies as low as possible.

+ Library dependencies:
+ - CMake
+ - C++17

+ Test additional dependencies:
+  - Conan package manager
+  - GTest

 ## License